Dear reader of ADxS.org, please excuse the disruption.

 3. Prevalence according to life circumstances

-Field prevalence is determined by examinations of a representative group of test persons by specialists and is to be distinguished from treatment prevalence (diagnosis prevalence), which measures the frequency of existing diagnoses by the normal medical profession.
+Field prevalence is determined by examinations of a representative group of test persons by specialists and is to be distinguished from treatment prevalence (diagnosis prevalence), which measures the frequency of existing diagnoses on the part of the normal medical profession and therefore also measures their level of knowledge.

-Among Spanish prison inmates, the lifetime prevalence of ADHD was found to be 54.4%, with an acute prevalence of 16.4%.
-The lifetime prevalence of an Axis 1 disorder was 81.4%.72
+• 54.4 % lifetime prevalence of ADHD in Spanish prison inmates80 with an acute prevalence of 16.4 %.
+The lifetime prevalence of an Axis 1 Disorder was 81.4 %.

 3.2.
 Refugees and asylum seekers under the age of 18

-In adult inpatients at a German psychiatric clinic, 59% were diagnosed with ADHD (12-month prevalence).74
+In adult inpatients at a German psychiatric clinic, 59% were diagnosed with ADHD (12-month prevalence).91

 1. Polanczyk, Willcutt, Salum, Kieling, Rohde (2014): ADHD prevalence estimates across three decades: an updated systematic review and meta-regression analysis.
 Int J Epidemiol.
 2014 Apr;43(2):434-42. doi: 10.1093/ije/dyt261.
 PMID: 24464188; PMCID: PMC4817588.